songcun-lab/lab-ai-tools/README.md

 ## 🎯 Why this lab exists
 ## How experiments are evaluated
+## Repository Structure

+This repository is organized in three layers:

+- **Judgment framework**
+  `workflows/`
+  Defines how AI tools are evaluated and compared.

+- **Experiments**
+  `experiments/`
+  Real-world tasks used to observe tool behavior under the same judgment rules.

+- **This README**
+  Acts as an entry point and explains how to read the experiments.

 All experiments in this repository are interpreted using a shared judgment framework: